teiid/teiid-wildfly-quickstarts/jdg-local-cache/README.md

 	* use the management console at http://localhost:9990 to deploy target/jdg-quickstart.war from the target directory or
     * copy the file:  target/jdg-quickstart.war to the deployments folder in the server

+    Make sure the following is seen in the server log before trying to execute any sql:

+21:19:26,900 INFO  [stdout] (ServerService Thread Pool -- 65)  ******* Loaded local-quickstart-cache with number of objects 200
+21:19:28,511 INFO  [stdout] (ServerService Thread Pool -- 65)  *******local-quickstart-cache is setup and tested

+	This means the JDG cache was configured and registered via JNDI, which will make it available to Teiid resoure-adapter.

 9) deploy the VDB: jdg-local-cache-vdb.xml

 	* copy files jdg-local-cache-vdb.xml and jdg-local-cache-vdb.xml.dodeploy to {jbossas.server.dir}/standalone/deployments